 If your curate house is outside the boundary of your curacy parish, the diocese will pay travel expenses (up to one journey per day) from your house to the parish boundary.
 Please do not use the IME expenses for this.
-Ask Andrew Tawn, who will provide the appropriate expenses form.
+Contact the CDO Administrator, who will provide the appropriate travel expenses claim form.